A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Determining scattering locations and wavenumbers with ray tracing

-An initial run of beam tracing is done to determine an appropriate range of launch angles.
-The initial launch position corresponds to an available below-midplane port at the time of this work, and is fixed at $R$ = 1.895~m, $Z = -1.0$~m, as shown in Fig.~\ref{fig:EXL50Ucrosssection}.
-While the exact location may change, we will use this launch position for this study.
-Due to the off-normal incidence of the beams and the fact that the launch position is below the midplane, the cutoffs will not be the same as those shown in Fig.~\ref{fig:Cutoffs}.
-In addition, enough clearance should be given to ensure no part of the beam is incident on poloidal field coil PF14, see Fig.~\ref{fig:EXL50Ucrosssection}.
-Based on an empirical guideline used in previous work \cite{terry}, the beams must be launched such that the minimum distance between PF14 and the beam is at least three times the beam width at the beam trajectory's closest point.
-This imposes a range of initial poloidal launch angles, which will be discussed later.
-There will be a lower bound on the range of poloidal launch angles because any beam launched at a poloidal angle lower than this lower bound would be too close to PF14.
-There will also be an upper bound because the beam will miss the plasma if the poloidal launch angle is sufficiently large.
+As such, we determine the poloidal launch angles for each of the three plasma scenarios, given in Table \ref{kck0table}.

+In addition, sufficient clearance should be provided to ensure that no part of the probe beam is incident on the poloidal field coil PF14, as shown in Fig.~\ref{fig:EXL50Ucrosssection}.
+Based on an empirical guideline used in previous work \cite{Rhodes:2018:DBSCPS}, the beams must be launched such that the minimum distance between PF14 and the beam is at least three times the beam width at the beam trajectory's closest point.
+Later in section \ref{sec:Quasioptical system design}, we show that it is indeed possible to design a quasioptical system such that this requirement on the beam width is met.
+Meanwhile, in the rest of this section, we present ray-tracing predictions of the cutoff locations and measured scattering wavenumbers for the range of poloidal launch angles above.